 Causes of Insomnia

 Before treating insomnia and anxiety, it is crucial to recognize its underlying causes.
 Knowing the causes will help you get the right treatment course.
 There can be many possible causes; however, the major ones are:

-#1 Stress and Depressions
+#1 Stress and Depression

 Physiological issues such as stress and depression can be a major contributor to this sleeping disorder.
-Stressing too much about work related deadlines, family issues, finances, and other commitments can send a person’s mind into overdrive and make it hard for them to fall asleep naturally.
+Stressing too much about work-related deadlines, family issues, finances, and other commitments can send a person’s mind into overdrive and make it hard for them to fall asleep naturally.
 Additionally, chronic stresses and life events such as the death or illness of a loved one may also lead to insomnia.